Kenneth Vermeer: Los Angeles FC

 On 15 January 2020, Major League Soccer club Los Angeles FC acquired Vermeer using Targeted Allocation Money.
 On 25 January 2020, Vermeer made his LAFC debut in a preseason friendly against Uruguayan club Peñarol, which LAFC won 2–0.
 Vermeer was named man of the match by fans.
 On 1 March 2020, Vermeer made his Major League Soccer debut against inaugural club Inter Miami CF, which Los Angeles FC won 1–0.
 He was named man of the match, making key saves throughout the match.
-After a 2–0 loss by the L.A.
-Galaxy on 22 August and a 3-1 loss by the Seattle Sounders on 30 August, Vermeer was put as a back up goalkeeper due to his numerous goalkeeping mistakes.
-He then was the starting goalkeeper during a 2-1 win over the Houston Dynamo on 28 October.
-This was due to Pablo Sisniega sustaining a minor injury during a 2–0 win over the L.A.
+However, after a 2–0 loss by the L.A.
+Galaxy on 22 August and a 3–1 loss by the Seattle Sounders on 30 August, Vermeer was relegated to a back-up goalkeeper role due to several goalkeeping mistakes.
+He regained his starting position during a 2–1 win over the Houston Dynamo on 28 October, filling in for Pablo Sisniega who was out with a minor injury sustained during a 2–0 win over the L.A.
 Galaxy the week before.

-On 16 April 2021, Los Angeles FC and Vermeer announced that they had agreed to mutually part ways.
+On 16 April 2021, it was announced that Los Angeles FC and Vermeer had mutually agreed to part ways.

 FC Cincinnati

 On 7 May 2021, Vermeer joined FC Cincinnati on a guaranteed contract through the 2022 season.
+FC Cincinnati exercised a buyout on his contract on 16 May 2023.

+GVVV

+In August 2025, Vermeer joined Tweede Divisie club GVVV.